Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 A mortgage insured by the Federal Housing Administration (FHA).
 FHA mortgages allow low down payments and have flexible credit guidelines.

 What Buyers Should Know: FHA loans are ideal for borrowers with a lower credit score and those interested in a low-interest loan.
+Check your eligibility for an FHA loan.

 FICO Credit Score